zorzojulia/zorzojulia/README.md

 I'm a Statistics and Data Science student at UFPR, Brazil.
 I'm also an intern in Credit at Bradesco Bank and a member of PET - Estatística at uni.
 I'm currently using github to research, practice, make conections and learn about programming and analysis for Statistics in Python, SQL and R.

+You can also find me on Instagram and LinkedIn by searching for @zorzojulia =D